Changa-Husky/VrChatDollyController/README.md

 1. Place the script in your working environment.
 2. Ensure OSC is enabled in VRChat (`Settings > OSC > Enabled`).
-3. Run the Python script.
+3. Run the Python script (Or compiled release)
 4. In VRChat, bring out the camera and click "Set Path" to define a path origin.
-5. Optionally click "Set Target" to define a focal point.
+5. Optionally click "Set Target" to define where the cameras are looking.
+(Use Target needs to be checked for the cameras to look at that point)
 6. Adjust path settings, regenerate as needed, and use pins to save and restore locations.

 ---